Alexhuszagh/autocom/README.md

 com::Bstr copy(wstring);
 ```

+## Ownership

+AutoCOM uses COM ownership semantics for `put` and `method` calls: objects passed by value take ownership of the object, while those passed by reference are still owned by the user.
+References to existing objects passed by value should be considered invalid.

+For `get` calls, the inverse is assumed: you take ownership of objects acquired by value, and do not take ownership of objects passed by reference.

+// TODO: finish when done, passing ownership
+There are times when it

 ## Unicode

 AutoCOM supports Unicode through Windows wide-string APIs, and assumes narrow strings are UTF-8 encoded, while wide strings are UTF-16 encoded.